-In 1949, Giovanni Stevanato founded Soffieria Stella, a specialty glass manufacturer, in Venice.
+In 1949, Giovanni Stevanato founded Soffieria Stella, a specialty glass manufacturer, in Venice, Italy.
 Soffieria Stella, the precursor to Stevanato Group, operated until 1959, when Stevanato Group was established in Piombino Dese (Padua).
-Over the last 70 years, we have evolved from an Italian glassware manufacturer to a leading global provider of integrated solutions for the healthcare industry focused exclusively on pharmaceutical-grade products.
-Our growth has been driven by the internal development of new drug containment and delivery solutions, increases in capacity to support customer demand, and strategic acquisitions, enabling us to broaden our offering, our technical know-how and our international footprint.
+Over the last 75 years, we have evolved from an Italian glassware manufacturer to a leading global provider of integrated solutions for the healthcare industry focused exclusively on pharmaceutical-grade products.
+Our growth has been driven by the internal development of advanced drug containment and delivery solutions, increases in production capacity to support growing customer demand, and strategic acquisitions, enabling us to broaden our offering, our technical know-how and our international footprint.

+Our international expansion has been carried out through a combination of acquisitions and organic expansion.
 We began our international expansion in 2005, with the acquisition of Medical Glass, a Slovakia based primary packaging manufacturing company.
-Subsequently, in 2007 and 2013, we acquired an Italian company, Optrel, and a Danish company, Innoscan.
-Both specialize in the production of inspection machines.
+Subsequently, in 2007 and 2013, we acquired an Italian company, Optrel, and a Danish company, Innoscan, both specialized in the production of inspection machines.
 These acquisitions marked our entry into the technology and equipment manufacturing business.
-In 2016, we pursued further expansion of our offering through the acquisition of: (i) Balda, a company specialized in developing and manufacturing plastic diagnostic consumables, drug delivery systems and medical components; (ii) SVM, a company specialized in the production of high-technology machines and systems for assembly, packaging and serialization of pharmaceutical products; and (iii) Medirio, a start-up developing patents and other intellectual property for the wearable injectors business.
+In 2016, we pursued further expansion of our offering through the acquisition of: (i) Balda, a company specialized in developing and manufacturing plastic diagnostic consumables, drug delivery systems and medical components; (ii) Medirio, a start-up developing patents and other intellectual property for the wearable injectors business; and (iii) SVM Automatik, a company specialized in the production of high-technology machines and systems for assembly, packaging and serialization of pharmaceutical products.
+In 2022 Innoscan merged with and into SVM Automatik which then changed its corporate name in Stevanato Group Denmark.
+In late 2023, we acquired Perugini S.r.l., an Italian company specializing in the manufacturing of consumables and mechanical components for industrial machines.